19hours/sg-statutes/Acts/Retirement and Re-employment Act.md

 [4/2011]

-(5) Upon receipt of the notice referred to in subsection (1), (2) or (3), the Commissioner may consult, or direct a conciliation officer to consult, the employer and employee concerned in an endeavour to assist them to reach an agreement through conciliation.
+(5) Upon receipt of the notice referred to in subsection (1) or (2), the Commissioner may consult, or direct an approved mediator to consult, the employer and employee concerned in an endeavour to assist them to reach an agreement through conciliation.

 [4/2011]

+[Act 21 of 2016 wef 01/04/2017]

 ### Remedies relating to unreasonable denial of re-employment and dismissal without just cause or excuse